 If your visa is expiring in the coming months, you may wish to consider extension options to apply for a new visa and stay in Australia.

-If your visa is expiring soon, you should apply for a new visa.
-In many cases, a person can apply for a Visitor Visa to allow a few extra months in Australia.
+If your visa is expiring soon, you should apply for a new visa before your current one expires.
+In some cases, a person can apply for a Visitor Visa to allow a few extra months in Australia.
 Applying for a Visitor Visa generally enables you to stay in Australia for 3, 6 or 12 months, depending on your circumstances.

 As required by the Australian Law, our migration agents are registered with the Office of Migration Agents Registration Authority (OMARA) and practice under the Code of Conduct, which governs the Australian migration industry.
-Not only are our team members qualified professionals, but our visa agents stay abreast of Australia’s migration industry news, rules, regulations and procedures, and we keep our clients advised of any potential impacts to their application.
+Not only are our team members qualified professionals, but our visa agents stay abreast of Australia’s migration industry news, rules, regulations, and procedures, and we keep our clients advised of any potential impacts to their application.

 “On behalf of my family and I, we would like to thank the staff at Interstaff for working around the clock to achieve our goal of Permanent Residency.
 They are a great team of professionals and handled our case with very high standards.
 We greatly appreciate it – thank you!”